rhit-raitovn/PartSelect-chat-agent/README.md

 Once running, try these:

-1. **Installation:** "How can I install part number PS11752778?"
+1. "How can I install part number PS11752778?"
-2. **Compatibility:** "Is this part compatible with my WDT780SAEM1 model?"
+2. "Is this part compatible with my WDT780SAEM1 model?"
-3. **Troubleshooting:** "The ice maker on my Whirlpool fridge is not working"
+3. "The ice maker on my Whirlpool fridge is not working"
 4. **Out of Scope:** "Can you help with my washing machine?"

 ---